 - Metal Gear: Ghost Babel averts this for most part, despite being set in a rebuilt version of Outer Heaven called Galuade.
 There's a part of the game which plays this straight though: the wreckage of the TX-55 Metal Gear from the first game can be found when the player reaches the 100th basement level of the final building in a room similar to that from the game.

-- Metal Gear Solid V: Ground Zeroes has a PlayStation 3 and 4 exclusive "Deja Vu Mission", recreating Solid Snake (Or as the game refers to him as, Classic Snake)'s infiltration of Shadow Moses Island.
-Said level includes classic PS One era polygon graphics, the Hind D, a surveillance camera, the Genome Soldiers as guards, and cameos from Donald Anderson/DARPA Chief (actually Decoy Octopus in disguise) and Psycho Mantis.
+- Metal Gear Solid V: Ground Zeroes has a Sony-exclusive "Deja Vu Mission", recreating Classic Snake's infiltration of Shadow Moses Island.
+Said level includes classic PlayStation era polygon graphics as an unlockable texture skin, the Hind D, a surveillance camera, the Genome Soldiers as guards, and cameos from Donald Anderson/DARPA Chief (actually Decoy Octopus in disguise) and Psycho Mantis.

 - The second game of Thief takes the player back to both the Lost City and the Maw levels of the first game... but now with 100% less lava!